 Assessment is continuous and differentiated for each subject.

 Distance provision takes into account the submission and appropriateness of tasks, participation in the proposed thematic forums, if applicable, as well as any other element included in the teaching.
 Additionally, both in classroom-based and distance provision, students are required to pass classroom examinations.
-As a general rule, three quarterly written examinations and two final examinations are established for each subject: an ordinary examination session at the end of the third quarter, normally in June, and a supplementary examination session, generally in Septembe.
+As a general rule, three quarterly written examinations and two final examinations are established for each subject: an ordinary examination session at the end of the third quarter, normally in June, and a supplementary examination session, generally in September.

 Certification

-Bachillerato for adults has the same academic validity as mainstream Bachillerato and therefore leads to the award of the Bachillerato certificate.
+Bachillerato for adults has the same academic validity as mainstream bachillerato and therefore leads to the award of the Bachillerato certificate.

-Students will obtain the diploma provided that they have obtained a positive evaluation in all the subjects of the two Bachillerato courses, or in all subjects except one.
+Students will obtain the diploma provided that they have obtained a positive evaluation in all the subjects of the two bachillerato courses, or in all subjects except one.
 In the latter case, the following conditions must be met:

-- That the arithmetic average of the grades obtained in all the subjects of the stage is equal to or higher than five.
+• the arithmetic average of the grades obtained in all the subjects of the stage is equal to or higher than five.

 Likewise, students taking these courses who are in possession of any of the qualifications referred to in Article 23 of Royal Decree 243/2022 may obtain the Bachillerato diploma by means of the procedure set out in said Article.